 Map Way Point #6: “Blessed are the pure in heart.” v.8

 The Pharisees often practiced and preached that the cleansing of one’s body is ritually required to see the kingdom of heaven.
 But Jesus makes the point that it is more important to have a pure heart–one cleansed of unforgiveness and hate–than to have a pure body because a pure heart will produce pure lives.
 Pastor Michael Vanlaningham from the Moody Bible Institute describes it this way:

-Jesus says these words not just as a matter of faith but also as a matter of fact.
+Jesus instructs purity not just as a matter of faith but also as a matter of fact.
 The pure in heart will personally experience the glory of heaven one day if they can remain faithful.

 “They shall see His face, and His name shall be on their foreheads.”
 Revelation 22:4